 Home

-My research interest is directed towards the multidimensional description and understanding of biological systems.
+Our research interest is directed towards the multidimensional description and understanding of biological systems.
 We develop microfluidics-based biosystems to catch and reproduce biological features: hierarchical organization, function and dynamics.
-This is based on expertise in chemical-physics of biomolecules and biopolymers self-assembly for biomaterials engineering and expertise in nano/microfabrication for biosystems engineering at the Department of Chemistry at ENS (Microfluidics group).
+This is based on expertise in biopolymers self-assembly, biomaterials engineering and nano/microfabrication for biosystems engineering.

 News and highlights